IsaacCheng9/vaccine-order-processing/README.md

 ## Usage

-Once you have compiled the program, you can run it on an input file with the following command:
+Once you have compiled the program, you can run it on an input file with the following command in the root directory:

 `./build/vaccine_order_processing <input_file>`, where `<input_file>` is the
 path to the input file.